RIKEN-RCCS/lens3/v1/doc/user-guide.md

 server.
 Redis is an open-source database system.
 A reverse-proxy is not specified in Lens3 but it is required for operation.

-Lens3-Mux works as a reverse-proxy which forwards file access requests to an MinIO instance by looking at a bucket name.
+Lens3-Mux works as a proxy which forwards file access requests to a MinIO instance by looking at a bucket name.
 Lens3-Mux determines the target MinIO instance using an association of a bucket and a user.
-This association is stored in a Redis database.
+This association is stored in the Redis database.
-Lens3-Api provides management of buckets.
-Lens3-Api manages buckets by a bucket pool, which is a unit of a management in Lens3 and corresponds to a single MinIO instance.
-A user first creates a bucket pool, and then registers buckets to the pool.

 Lens3-Mux is also in charge of starting and stopping a MinIO instance.
-Lens3-Mux starts a MinIO instance on receiving an access request, and after a while, Lens3-Mux stops the instance when accesses become idle.
+Lens3-Mux starts a MinIO instance on receiving an access request, and after a while, Lens3-Mux stops the instance when it becomes idle.
 Lens3-Mux starts a MinIO instance as a user process using "sudo".

+Lens3-Api provides management of buckets.
+Lens3-Api manages buckets by a bucket pool, which is a unit of management in Lens3 and corresponds to a single MinIO instance.
+A user first creates a bucket pool, then registers buckets to the pool.

 ## Bucket-Pool State